AGaelleB/15-ft_transcendence/README.md

   * try ssl in google
   * ssl certif that would be accepted without the need to put the CA into browser (how remote player would)
   * more password validity ?
+  * avatar file check ; try to break it

 #### 30/10/2024 19h00:
 * bugs friend-remove corrected